brean/docker-ros/README.md

 But this already makes it nicer to work with docker and ROS writing python, but we still have to restart the docker container manually, it would be nice if we could watch the file system for changes and restart our ros-node automatically, so lets do that next!

-# Part 3: automatically reloading using watchdog
+# Part 3: (optional) automatically reloading using watchdog
 For this we need to deviate from the examples and extend our code.

 In this part we extend on the previous tutorial and use the functionality of